 3. Use an outline format

-One quality of a good cold calling script is one that is simple to use on a daily basis.
+One quality of a good is one that is simple to use on a daily basis.
 Even if you transcribe the most optimal script, if it’s cumbersome to memorize, the use and effectiveness of it will be gone.
 By building a cold call script in an outline format, it will make it easy to use and adopt on every call.

 4. Name drop